palexayo/Algorithms/HashingVerfahren/OpenHashing/README.md

 - **Handling Full Table**: When the hash table becomes full (all slots are occupied), resizing the table and rehashing existing keys is necessary for maintaining performance and avoiding collisions.
 - **Performance Impact**: Clustering and longer probe sequences can degrade performance, especially under high load factors or uneven distribution of hash values.
 - **Deletion Management**: Managing deletions, especially during resizing or rehashing operations, requires careful handling to maintain the correct state of the hash table.

+# Quadratic Probing in Hash Tables

+Quadratic probing is a collision resolution technique used in hash tables to address the issue of multiple keys hashing to the same index.
+This README provides an overview of quadratic probing, its advantages, disadvantages, and the rationale behind its use.

+## Overview

+A hash table is a data structure that maps keys to values using a hash function to compute an index into an array of buckets or slots.
+Collisions occur when multiple keys hash to the same index.
+Quadratic probing is one approach to resolving collisions in open addressing schemes.

+### How Quadratic Probing Works

+1. **Hash Function**: Compute the initial index using a hash function.

+2. **Collision Handling**: If the computed slot is already occupied:
+   - Use a quadratic sequence (\( j^2 \)) to probe subsequent slots until an empty slot is found.
+   - Insert the key-value pair into the empty slot.

+3. **Searching and Deleting**: When searching or deleting:
+   - Use the same quadratic sequence to find the key or mark the slot as deleted (without physically removing it).

+## Advantages

+- **Simplicity**: Quadratic probing is relatively simple to implement compared to chaining.
+- **Space Efficiency**: It does not require additional memory for pointers or linked lists.
+- **Performance**: Effective under certain conditions (e.g., low load factors) due to reduced clustering compared to linear probing.

+## Disadvantages

+- **Clustering**: Can suffer from primary and secondary clustering, impacting performance under high load factors.
+- **Probing Sequence Dependence**: Effectiveness relies on the choice of quadratic sequence, which can affect clustering behavior.
+- **Performance Degradation**: Efficiency can degrade as the hash table becomes more full, increasing average search times.

+## Rationale Behind Using Quadratic Probing

+- **Avoiding Primary Clustering**: Reduces consecutive collisions at the same initial position compared to linear probing.
+- **Memory Efficiency**: Compact representation without additional storage overhead.
+- **Suitability for Open Addressing**: Well-suited for scenarios where every slot in the hash table needs to store key-value pairs or deletion markers.

+## Conclusion

+Quadratic probing offers a balance between simplicity, space efficiency, and performance in certain hash table implementations.
+Understanding its advantages, disadvantages, and the conditions under which it performs well is crucial for choosing an appropriate collision resolution strategy based on specific application requirements.